clemsonciti/genomics-workshop/_episodes/05-workflow.md

 ## Per Base GC content

 Very similar to the per base sequence content test, this check looks at the %GC at each position in a read across all reads in the sample.
 A random library would have a horizontal line (same GC content across all bases) at whatever percentage value reflects the GC content of the reference genome.
-A failure in this test can be interpreted the same as the per base sequence content test.
+A failure in this test can be interpreted in the same way as a failure in the per base sequence content test.

 ![baseGC](../fig/fastqc_stats5.png)